Nisha318/Nisha318.github.io/_posts/2024-03-19-rooting-the-academy-box-walkthrough.md

 <img src="/assets/images/tcm-academy/academy-03.png">

-Once connected, I discovered a file named note.txt.
-I downloaded and examined it:
+Once connected, I listed the contents of the current directory with the ls command.
+This revealed a file named note.txt in the present directory.
+At this point, I downloaded the note.txt file to see if it contained any useful information for further exploitation:

 ```bash
 get note.txt
 cat note.txt
 ```
+The note contained information about a student registration database, but more interestingly, it included a password hash.
+This hash seemed like it could be the key to accessing additional resources or gaining further control over the system.

 <img src="/assets/images/tcm-academy/academy-04.png">

 <img src="/assets/images/tcm-academy/academy-05.png">

-The note contained information about a student registration database and included a password hash.
-Using hash-identifier, I determined it was MD5:
+To identify the hash type, I used the hash-identifier tool on Kali Linux:

 ```bash
 hash-identifier